xjiang0104/level2-coding-challenge/AssignmentSolution_1/README.md

 Implemented Tasks

-Read data from CSV into a collection
+Read data from CSV into a collection;
-Count population grouped by gender (transactions + unique customers) Find total sales grouped by gender
+Count population grouped by gender (transactions + unique customers);
+Find total sales grouped by gender;
-Find most used payment method
+Find most used payment method;
-Find day with the most sales
+Find day with the most sales.

 How to Run